Foodborne Pathogen Testing

 Clostridium spp.

 Detection of anaerobic foodborne pathogens like Clostridium perfringens and Clostridium botulinum is critical for vacuum-packed products.
-These obligate anaerobes produce spores that thrive in oxygen-deprived environments.
-C. perfringens is one of the fastest-growing bacteria, often proliferating in dense foods that are kept warm for long periods.
+We provide anaerobic foodborne pathogen testing to identify these obligate anaerobes that thrive in oxygen-deprived environments.

 Validated Methods: